 "Advocates shall keep accounts of their practice and shall keep the books in such a way that compliance with the provisions of the Law on the prevention of money laundering and terrorism financing can be satisfactorily established at any moment."

 This by-law can be enforced through disciplinary law.

-Regarding lawyers’ enforcement of the WWFT and the relevant, abovementioned, articles of the Economic Crimes Act takes place through disciplinary law as well.
-Enforcement by criminal law will only take place if the lawyer himself is suspect of money laundering or its predicate crime.
+Regarding lawyers’ enforcement of the WWFT and the relevant abovementioned, articles of the Economic Crimes Act take place through disciplinary law as well.
+Enforcement by criminal law will only take place if the lawyer himself is suspected of money laundering or its predicate crime.